ReductioAbsurdum/collegeScoreCard/README.md

-# collegeScoreCard
+# Ajax Request Repo
--College ScoreCard is a good api for generating JSON data <br/>
+ * The purpose of the repo is to demonstrate Ajax GET requests using a variety of methods, libraries, frameworks, and the XMLHttpRequest object from the javascript language itself
--This example uses Angular
+ * This repository uses CollegeScoreCard as the data source/ REST api for the examples